TheRealMichaelWang/fastcode/README.md

 # fastcode
 A perfect blend of C, Java, and Python tailored for those who desire a simple yet powerful programming language.
-It's also fast, versatile, and powerful - while it's syntax is simple and easy to understand.

 Here's an example (fizzbuzz).
 ```